qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 When you want to give a title above the map in the center of the page, insert a label item above the map.
-First use the item properties of the label item to set the horizontal alignment to |radiobuttonon| :guilabel:`Center`.
+First use the item properties of the label item to set the horizontal alignment to |radioButtonOn| :guilabel:`Center`.
 Next activate from :guilabel:`Reference point` the upper middle checkbox.
 You can provide the following expression for field :guilabel:`X` :